chrisgleitze/neovim-config/README.md

 I try to keep my Neovim config as lean as possible.
 I don't like to add dozens of plugins to Neovim.
 Then I could just as well use a JetBrains IDE. ;-)

 A very helpful resource I consulted frequently is the ["Getting started with Neovim"](https://linovox.com/getting-started-with-neovim/) series by Linovox.

+## Lesson learned

+Update, July 2024: I now use ["Lazyvim"](https://www.lazyvim.org/), a Neovim distro (distribution).
+Why?
+Because I ran into too many issues that took me too long to solve.
+Lesson: Better use a Neovim distro first to learn the tool.
+Then if you understood it well enough, you can write your own config.